Linaro/Connect/_pages/attendance-and-infectious-diseases.md

 ## Event attendees

-*All Attendees*: Linaro requests that, people who reside in or have visited mainland China or any other infected place or affected area with diagnosed cases or CoronaVirus , or have been in contact with anyone diagnosed with CoronaVirus, self-quarantine for two weeks prior to attending BUD20.
+*All Attendees*: Linaro requests that, people who reside in or have visited mainland China or any other infected place or affected area with diagnosed cases or Coronavirus (COVID-19) , or have been in contact with anyone diagnosed with Coronavirus (COVID-19), self-quarantine for two weeks prior to attending BUD20.

-_*Meaning of infected place/affected area*; “An infected place/affected area is one where germs or bacteria are causing a disease to spread among people”, “in relation to this policy the “CoronaVirus”._
+_*Meaning of infected place/affected area*; “An infected place/affected area is one where germs or bacteria are causing a disease to spread among people”, “in relation to this policy the “Coronavirus (COVID-19)”._

 - An infected place could be a specific area where the virus has been contracted and is continuing to spread to the general public, a hospital, a train station, etc. that has confirmed cases•
 - An affected area could be an actual town/city where the virus is increasing and the risk to humans is high, not whole countries just the affected areas of the country.